s-toro/LiarsDice/README.md

 The losing player loses one die.
 The game goes on until only one player has remaining dice in his hand, that player is declared the winner.

+The game has been tested with python 3.11